The Collection's Mission and Vision

 Mission-- The UAIC's mission is to build the world’s best source of arthropod specimens from the Sonoran Desert Region and to be a global center for insect research.

-Vision-- The UAIC strives to be the paramount source for fundamental data on arthropods associated with the Sonoran Desert Region.
+Vision-- The UAIC strives to be the paramount source for fundamental data on arthropods in the Sonoran Desert Region.
 In so doing, it is dedicated to furthering our understanding of arthropods and the multiple roles they play in shaping and sustaining both natural and managed systems in this region.
-The UAIC is committed to 1) harboring, protecting, and making more comprehensive a collection of arthropod specimens, 2) networking with like-minded institutions to expand, extend, and assemble the base knowledge of these arthropods, 3) providing for the broad availability and enrichment of data associated with these specimens to scientists, policy makers, and the lay public, and 4) harnessing the considerable human resources of the region towards the goal of maintaining these arthropod specimens, fostering their associated data, and assembling this information for interested clientele.
-Through discovery, the identification process, and the knowledge base derived from these specimens, the UAIC provides the basic tools for exploring and understanding the biodiversity, ecological complexity, and behavioral peculiarities of arthropods in these and similar xeric ecosystems.
-Furthermore, it provides insights into how arthropods impact the environment and how their structural and functional integrities are affected by environmental change.
+The UAIC is committed to 1) harboring, protecting, and building a comprehensive collection of arthropod specimens, 2) networking with like-minded institutions to expand, extend, and assemble the base knowledge of these arthropods, 3) providing for the broad availability and enrichment of data associated with these specimens to scientists, policy makers, and the lay public, and 4) harnessing the considerable human resources of the region towards the goal of maintaining these arthropod specimens, fostering their associated data, and assembling this information for interested clientele.
+Data derived from the specimens are fundamental for understanding the biodiversity and distribution of arthropods in the past, present and future.

 Research-- The UAIC provides specimens and data to a wide range of active research programs, both local and abroad, including those focused on evolutionary biology, agricultural & medical entomology, and public education.
 Currently, several regional and national programs are underway in our area that will make use of the UAIC’s specimens and specimen-level data (e.g. ASAP, SCAN, NEON, MABA).
 These projects and many other actively affiliated researchers contribute taxonomic expertise and vouchers, making the UAIC a growing repository for current studies and a valuable research and educational resource.